Take the step toward a healthier future with Nutrition and Dietetics

 Graduates may be eligible to progress to further post-graduate research, leading to potential career options in research organisations and academia.

-* Domestic and international ~ students eligible to graduate from the Master of Nutrition and Dietetic Practice meeting the minimum required GPA will be eligible to be considered for selection to enter Year 2 of the Bachelor of Medical Studies (BMedSt).
+The Master of Nutrition and Dietetics also offers a pathway into Bond’s medical program for domestic and international students.
+Students eligible to graduate from the Master of Nutrition and Dietetics meeting the minimum required GPA of 3.00 out of 4.00 (Bond grading) will be eligible to be considered for selection to enter Year 2 of the Bachelor of Medical Studies (BMedSt).
 The selection process will be based on GPA, psychometric testing and an interview.
-Places in Year 2 of the BMedSt for the graduates of the Master of Nutrition and Dietetic Practice are limited and dependent on availability.
-Applicants must meet the entry requirements for the BMedSt.
+Places in Year 2 of the BMedSt are limited and dependent on availability.
+For more information, click here.

 Bond’s Master of Nutrition and Dietetic Practice (MNDP) program has Full Accreditation with Dietitians Australia (DA) up until 30 March 2023.
 Graduates from MNDP program are eligible to become DA members with dietetic qualifications and to join the Accredited Practising Dietitian (APD) Program.